takeuchi-lab/scPCI/README.md

 Preprocessing basically follows the original paper ([PBMC dataset](https://github.com/10XGenomics/single-cell-3prime-paper), [FACS fat](https://github.com/czbiohub/tabula-muris)
 ).
 In "Preprocessing" directory, you can find the R code for preprocessing.
-So you download two dataset in the same directory, according to the original paper.
+You should download two dataset in the same directory, according to the original paper.

 ### 1. Clustering
 Perform clustering on preprocessed data.